imagitama/firebase-supabase-function-bridge/README.md

 # Firebase Supabase Function Bridge

+_Supports Firebase Functions V2 with environment variables as config._

-This Node.js module lets Supabase securely call your Firebase Functions using HTTP triggers.
+This Node.js 18+ module lets Supabase securely call your Firebase Functions using HTTP triggers.

 It also lets you automatically create Supabase HTTP triggers using your Firebase Functions.